f3d-app/f3d/doc/user/PLUGINS.md

 Here is how the plugins are searched (in preceding order):

 1. Search the static plugins.
-2. Consider the `load-plugins` option given is a full path.
+2. Consider the `load-plugins` option given it is a full path.
 3. Search in the paths specified in `F3D_PLUGINS_PATH` environment variable.
 4. Search in a directory relative to the F3D application: `../lib`.
 5. Rely on OS specific paths (e.g. `LD_LIBRARY_PATH` on Linux or `DYLD_LIBRARY_PATH` on macOS).